warren-bank/testing-readme-before-commit/README.md

     * request.headers.unmodified = {}<br>
       hash of all HTTP headers in original/unmodified request
     * request.headers.updated = {}<br>
-      hash of all HTTP headers that the rules array data set (for requests) has incrementally modified at the current point of rules processing.<br>
+      hash of all HTTP headers that the rules array data set (for requests) has incrementally modified at the current point of rules processing.
-      this hash is empty before any rules are processed.<br>
+      * this hash is empty before any rules are processed.
-      as rules are processed in sequential order, any rule that matches the requested URL may specify updated HTTP headers which will be applied to this hash object.<br>
+      * as rules are processed in sequential order, any rule that matches the requested URL may specify updated HTTP headers which will be applied to this hash object.
-      when rule processing is completed, the final state of this hash will be applied to the HTTP request.
+      * when rule processing is completed, the final state of this hash will be applied to the HTTP request.
         * a `string` value will set/update the HTTP header corresponding to its hash key.
         * a `boolean` __false__ value will be ignored
         * a __null__ value will remove the HTTP header corresponding to its hash key (if originally present).

   * _request only_